Yinchang: Boxer Rebellion

+In Germany

-In 1901 Yinchang was named Lieutenant-General of the Plain White Banner Garrison (正白旗漢軍副都統) That August 1901 he was appointed the Chinese Ambassador to Germany (Berlin).
-Additionally, in September 1901, by Imperial Edict, Yinchang was charged with accompanying Prince Chun to Germany with the special mission to convey China's regret to Kaiser Wilhelm II for the murder of Baron Clemens von Ketteler during the Boxer Rebellion.
+Yinchang was charged with accompanying Prince Chun to Germany with the special mission to convey China's regret to Kaiser Wilhelm II for the murder of Baron Clemens von Ketteler during the Boxer Rebellion.
 The mission proved an unexpected success, with Prince Chun, the first member of the Imperial family to venture outside China, eagerly awaited by curious, enthusiastic crowds.
 After some negotiation the Kaiser accorded Prince Chun a splendid reception and delighted with the young prince, invited him to review the military maneuvers of 50,000 troops in Danzig.
 The international press covered his every step and his popularity created some anxiety in the Empress Dowager causing her to curtail the rest of his European tour.

 As ambassador Yinchang was a polyglot, brought up speaking Manchu and Chinese (Mandarin), and in addition to his mastery of German, he knew French, the diplomatic language, and English.
 The Kaiser and his court were charmed by his command of the Berlin dialect making him a popular figure.
 During Ambassador Yinchang's time in Germany, it has been noted in Ambassadorial reports that he was the Kaiser's occasional drinking companion.
 Kaiser Wilhelm II was interested in the problems of modernizing a country's military forces.
 The Kaiser taught Yinchang much about the organization, training, discipline, and the equipment of a modern army.
 Also during this time, Yinchang was asked to step in as ambassador to the Netherlands for a term.
 Back in Germany he arranged a state visit to China for Prince Adalbert of Prussia, the third son of Kaiser Wilhelm II.